Statement:

 Paradoxically, authentic connection with the subject matter of an image tends to recede when I pursue it too actively.
 It often appears that subjects tend to reveal themselves more on their own terms when I don’t impose and am receptive – “Flowing with the current rather than against it or listening more than talking”, I allow himself to drift away from excessive deliberateness or conscious, internal dialogue so that the empirical and intuitive can become my guides.

 Inductive reasoning is commonly described as moving from the particular to the general, versus deductive reasoning, moving from a general idea or concept to particular examples.
-Usually employing the inductive reasoning approach and after accumulating many individual examples sharing a commonality, a visual statement or idea emerges as I work without a preconceived plan.
+Usually employing the inductive reasoning approach and after accumulating many individual examples sharing a commonality, a visual statement or idea emerges when I begin work without a preconceived plan.
 Once enough examples reveal a pattern, conscious decisions are then integrated as I proceed with a series still maintaining as much of the original spontaneity and openness as possible.